pjohalloran/ember/README.md

 Currently, an OpenGL 4.1 Core Context is used, for instructions on how to setup ember to be used with a different OpenGL profile, see [see](notes/GeneratingOpenGLExtensions.md)

-## To begin on Windows
-- Instructions coming soon.

 ## Uses
 - glfw (http://http://www.glfw.org/)
 - OpenGL (https://www.opengl.org/)